dontloo/dontloo.github.io/_posts/blog/2016-10-13-ninety_nine.md

 ---

 ### Intro
-The title is exaggerated, actually by "99%+ accuracy face recognition" I mean "99+% accuracy on the [LFW (Labeled Faces in the Wild)](http://vis-www.cs.umass.edu/lfw/) dataset".
+The title is exaggerated, actually by "99%+ accuracy face recognition" I mean "99+% accuracy on the [LFW](http://vis-www.cs.umass.edu/lfw/) dataset".
 This recipe contains every big idea you need to know to reproduce the results, and it depends on public data sets only.

 ### Preliminaries